AWS Primary Kubernetes Platform with Azure Disaster Recovery

 Client Delivery & Handover

-The delivery was run jointly with the client application, platform, and operations teams because the work crossed cloud networking, Kubernetes operations, database replication, and release engineering.
+The delivery was run jointly with the client application, platform, and operations teams because the work crossed cloud networking, edge security, Kubernetes operations, database replication, and release engineering.
 The client team participated in design reviews, pipeline implementation, and DR rehearsals rather than only reviewing the end state.
-Handover included cloud-by-cloud architecture diagrams, DR runbooks, DNS failover procedures, replication operating notes, AKS and EKS support guidance, and rehearsal sessions for both platform operators and support leads so the failover process could be repeated without external help.
+Handover included cloud-by-cloud architecture diagrams, Cloudflare failover and security policy procedures, replication operating notes, AKS and EKS support guidance, and rehearsal sessions for both platform operators and support leads so the failover process could be repeated without external help.

 Outcome

-The client retained AWS as the primary operating environment while gaining a documented and tested cross-cloud recovery path that reduced dependence on a single cloud provider during high-impact incidents.
+The client retained AWS as the primary operating environment while gaining a documented and tested cross-cloud recovery path that reduced dependence on AWS for both application hosting and public traffic steering during high-impact incidents.

 Project Snapshot